ossf/alpha-omega/Mentorship/Software Requirements - Triage Portal.md

 - Limit the size of the SARIF file (to be determined in the design)
   - Document size limitation in readme
 - API should leverage Triage Portal functionality to parse the scan results.
-- Functionality to parse the assertion report will be required (limit code redundant and try to reuse the scan parser)
+- Functionality to parse the assertion report will be required (limit code redundant and try to reuse the scan parser).
 - Check if assertion data is available before parsing.
-- Asynchronously parse out the scan and the assertion data
-- Asynchronously store the parsed data into their appropriate database
+- Instead of parsing all the data from the assertion file, only the package name, uuid, total assertions found within the package, and a URL that point to the assurance assertion webpage that shows the assertions of that specific package with even more detail is stored.
+That way we are prioritizing meaningful and non-repetitive data presentation to researchers.
 - If either parse or storage failures, do not prevent the other from completing, but send an appropriate log/error message to stdout.
   - Send a successful HTTP code with an error message notifying “partial success with x failed to store.”
 - On the UI, add a notification that the SARIF file has been uploaded.